lenaabdu/Weather-/README.md

+Weather App :-
-This app  show Real time weather of your Current location & Second, it  shows the Weather conditions of a particular city when you search the particular city.
+This project is a Weather forecast app that shows the weather forecast of your Current location and the supplied city.
-I have used Open Weather Map API. and  also I have used react-animated-weather,moment-timezone,axios npm  package.
+It shows a time, date, city,country ,image indicating the weather conditions ,and a basic description of the weather for the current location using the OpenWeather API to retrieve forecast information. also It display temperature, humidity, wind Speed Visibility,image  and a basic description for the city supplied by user.

+in the field provided, type the city of which you want to know the current weather condition. on the main screen provided, you will find the current weather status in your location, automatically.